 To make things even worse, the dust and hair trapped by your vents if left to build up can eventually become a fire hazard.
 Keeping these vents clean can help reduce the risk of fires, and give your family safe clean air to breathe.

-If it's time to tackle cleaning the vents, here are a few tips to get you started.
+If it's time to tackle cleaning the vents and you don't want to call a professional local contractors you find on Google, here are a few tips to get you started.

 Take the vent cover off:

 You might think just a couple wipes with a wet sponge will take care of the problem, but there's more to the dust and debris that get trapped in the vent than just what you can see.
 Open up the vent and you may find anything from a hoard of spiders to just a lot of dust and hair.